The Asylum Albums (1976–1980)

 The Asylum Albums (1976–1980) is a five-disc box set by Canadian singer-songwriter Joni Mitchell, released on June 21, 2024, by Rhino Records.
 The set is the thirteenth overall release and third box set of remastered albums from the Joni Mitchell Archives, a planned series of releases featuring remastered and unreleased material from the singer's personal archives.
 Formatted in chronological order, the third volume of the remaster series includes the latter half of Mitchell's albums released on Asylum Records: Hejira (1976), Don Juan's Reckless Daughter (1977), Mingus (1979), and Shadows and Light (1980).
 The albums are presented with their original cover designs except for Don Juan which uses the revised cover image replacing the original controversial image.
+The box set contains inner liner notes written by Meryl Streep.

 Track listing

 All tracks are written by Joni Mitchell, except where noted.